Dara-Da-Dara/Python-Basic/foundation/Python_Foundation.md

-# Introduction to Python - i5 Classes
+# Introduction to Python -

 ## Course Overview
 This introductory course covers the fundamentals of Python programming, guiding beginners through essential concepts and practical applications.